hogaur/hogaur.github.io/_posts/2020-11-06-learning-clojure.markdown

 We will learn how to create a basic Clojure application, and also how to load and execute code written in static source files into the REPL.
 As promised in part one, loop-recur and first-class function support are also covered in this blog.
 If you are new to Clojure programming language, I highly recommend for you to go through [Getting Started With Clojure](http://hariomgaur.in/2020/09/20/clojure-getting-started.html) first.

  > After a well-received step-by-step tutorial for getting started with Clojure, here is the much-awaited part two that builds up right from where we left in part one.
-I wish this content helps folks understand some of the necessary and essential nuances while programming in Clojure programming language.
+I hope this content helps folks understand some of the necessary and essential nuances while programming in Clojure programming language.

 ### A Brand New App